Cantara/Valuereporter-Agent/README.md

 ### Migrate to 1.0

-* prefix -> serviceName : More consistent naming.
+* serviceName -> serviceName : More consistent naming.